ccarmo/ccarmo/README.md

-### :man_technologist: Olá, eu sou o Carlos Henrique!
-Bem vindo ao meu GitHub 👋
+### :man_technologist: Cap, it’s Sam.
+Can you hear me?
+On your left!

 || Desenvolvedor Java Jr ||